Enroll and Pay for Training

-For Rhonda, any home at all was a welcome respite after a devastating divorce fueled her ongoing struggle with mental illness and substance abuse — and resulted in three years of homelessness.
-But today, thanks to her commitment to drug treatment and OHI’s commitment to finding her a safe place to live, Rhonda has ended up with a better life and more possibilities than she ever imagined.
+For Rhonda, any home at all was a welcome respite after a devastating divorce fueled her ongoing struggle with mental illness and substance abuse that resulted in three years of homelessness.
+Today, thanks to her commitment to drug treatment and OHI’s commitment to finding her a safe place to live, Rhonda has a better life and more possibilities than she ever imagined.

-She spends a lot of her time organizing and cleaning her new home — she meticulously mops the wood floors with Pine Sol to protect them from the grime that gets tracked in — and reading Steven King novels.
-She's also worked hard to regain visitation rights to her three daughters and looks forward to having them over to bake cookies and watch movies.
+She spends a lot of her time organizing and cleaning her new home.
+She meticulously mops the wood floors with Pine-Sol to protect them from the grime that gets tracked in and reading Steven King novels.
+She also worked hard to regain visitation rights to her three daughters.
+She looks forward to having them over to bake cookies and watch movies.

-Rhonda, in her late 40’s, says she worked as a paralegal in the past and spent more than 20 years waiting tables, and she's proud of those accomplishments as well as of her growing independence.
+Rhonda, in her late 40’s, says she worked as a paralegal in the past.
+She spent more than 20 years waiting tables.
+She’s proud of those accomplishments as well as of her growing independence.

 “I’m much more stable, my whole life is more stable,” she explained.
 “I’m not worrying about how to survive.
 I smile.
 I have hope for the future.”

 Just what that future holds is hard to say.
-But, Rhonda is doing just what she should be doing — putting her life back together and enjoying the fact that, finally, she’s safe.
+But, Rhonda is doing just what she should be doing.
+She is putting her life back together and enjoying the fact that, finally, she’s safe.

 (The following letter was written by Beverly of Bangor, Maine.
 This is shared with her permission and at her request.)

-It has taken me quite some time to gather my thoughts and be able to write the positive experiences I’ve had with the support I have received from OHI.
+It has taken me quite some time to gather my thoughts and write the positive experiences I’ve had with the support I have received from OHI.

-Prior to signing up for Daily Living Services, I was experiencing great sadness, loss of hope and anxiety about even leaving my house.
-I had become a prisoner in my own home, and didn’t know where to turn.
+Before signing up for Daily Living Services, I experienced great sadness, loss of hope, and anxiety about even leaving my house.
+I had become a prisoner in my own home and didn’t know where to turn.

 I want my story to be shared.
-I want people to know about the supports I receive from OHI, and how happy I am with Holly.
+I want people to know about the support I receive from OHI and how happy I am with Holly.
 Words cannot express what all of this has meant to me, but this is an attempt to do so.